Pastry & Confectioneryfoundationalprofessional bakers17 min read · updated 2026-06-28

 The raw material, and a real food-safety number

 Marzipan is only as good as its almonds.
-The catalogue Ground Almonds (blanched almond meal) spec is a clean reference: 100% blanched sweet almonds, about 52.5 g fat and 21.4 g protein per 100 g, supplied in grades of regular <2.2 mm, fine <1.8 mm and extra-fine <1.4 mm [c4].
+The catalogue Ground Almonds (blanched almond meal) spec is a clean reference: 100% blanched sweet almonds, about 52.5 g fat and 21.4 g protein per 100 g, supplied in grades of regular <2.2 mm, fine <1.8 mm and extra-fine <1.4 mm.
 The spec also declares a cross-contact allergen statement: may contain traces of hazelnut, walnut, cashew and pistachio — confirm this is acceptable for your application.
 For a smooth marzipan you want the finer grinds.

-The food-safety point that follows the almond all the way into the finished marzipan is aflatoxin.
-The almond spec caps total aflatoxins at 10 ppb and aflatoxin B1 at 8 ppb, which match the EU Regulation 2023/915 limits for almonds placed on the market for the final consumer (ready-to-eat) [c5][c33].
-Buy almonds with a current aflatoxin certificate; it is a real, regulated hazard, not a formality.
-[FLAG — food safety, human expert review still advised before labelling: cross-checked against EU 2023/915 Annex I (and Food Safety Magazine's summary), the 8 / 10 ppb figures are the ready-to-eat (final-consumer) almond limits; almonds destined for sorting or other physical treatment before sale carry the higher 12 / 15 ppb limits.
+Regulatory note: Cross-checked against EU 2023/915 Annex I (and Food Safety Magazine's summary), the 8 / 10 ppb figures are the ready-to-eat (final-consumer) almond limits; almonds destined for sorting or other physical treatment before sale carry the higher 12 / 15 ppb limits.
 The lower 2 / 4 ppb figures that are sometimes quoted are the groundnut (peanut) ready-to-eat limits and do not apply to tree-nut almonds.
 The almond limit applies directly to processed products that are ≥80% almonds; lower-almond products such as standard marzipan instead inherit an assessed level under the regulation's dilution/proportion rules.
-Confirm the exact product category against the live Annex before advising on compliance.]
+Confirm the exact product category against the live Annex before advising on compliance.

 <!-- image: img-mf-11 -->